 Pros: You don’t have to take the day off work; your baby could sleep through the whole thing; you shouldn’t have to worry about food; if you’re flying long haul, there could be a beach at the other end; the more passengers that are asleep, the less passengers there are to stand in front of you in toilet/nappy change queue.

 Cons: There will be a noticeable difference in the temperature inside and outside of the aircraft (which means you’ll have to take layers off your baby when you board and put them on when you disembark); public transport will be less frequent at destination; if your baby doesn’t sleep, you could have the worst night of your life.

 Read all of the above?
 Fantastic.
-Now decree to never, ever set foot in an airport again.
+Now let’s decree to never, ever go flying with children again.
 I’m only joking.
 Decide the time that’ll suit your little one the best, go to Skyscanner, find a great value flight and book, book, book.
 After all, your little cherub’s only free until he or she is two.